spine-tools/Spine-Toolbox/docs/source/settings.rst

   specifications will be executed as in the shell.
 I.e on Windows this would be the equivalent to running command ``julia.exe example_script.jl`` in the command prompt.
 If you decide to use the embedded Julia Console, the ``example_script.jl`` is *included* into the console and executed there.
-  It is recommended to use the embedded Julia Console, since this gives a significant performance boost compared to shell execution.

 - **Python interpreter** Path to Python executable you wish to use to execute *Tool* project items that use a Python Tool specification.
-This is the Python that will be used in the embedded Python Console and also the Python that is used when executing Python Tool specifications as in the shell.
-  Leave this empty to use the system Python.
+See :ref:`Setting up External Tools`.

 - **Use embedded Python Console** Check this box to execute Python Tool specifications in the embedded Python Console.
 If you un-check this box, Python Tool specifications will be executed as